EliasBobadilla/eliasbobadilla/README.md

     <h2>About me</h2>
     <ul>
         <li>
-            I'm a Software Developer who loves exploring and learning new technologies, innovating and tinkering with stuff.
+            I'm a Software Developer who loves exploring and learning new technologies.
         </li>
         <li>
             Fullstack Developer by day, self-learner student by night.